mebjas/html5-qrcode/README.md

   // handle err
 });
 ```

+**Important**: Not that this method will trigger user permission if user has not granted already.
+> Warning: Direct access to the camera is a powerful feature.
+It requires consent from the user, and your site MUST be on a secure origin (HTTPS).
+>
+> Warning: Asking for access to the camera on page load will result in most of your users rejecting access to it.
+[More info](https://developers.google.com/web/fundamentals/media/capturing-images)

 Once you have the camera id from `device.id`, start camera using `Html5Qrcode#start(..)`.
 This method returns a `Promise` with Qr code scanning initiation.
 ```js